Hen Party Planning Checklist for Weymouth | 2026 Guide

 Research local market days/events

-Check for any local markets or street food events happening during your stay.
+Check if a market or street food event falls during your stay.

 Consider a beach BBQ permit